-A. The short answer is that you don’t know – definitely – unless a chimney sweep inspects your set-up.
-Even so, there are telltale signs.
+The short answer is that you don’t know – for sure – unless a chimney sweep inspects your set-up.
+Even so, there are tell-tale signs.
 If it’s been more than six months or a year (depending on the fuel used), it’s highly likely the chimney needs sweeping.

 Also, look out for these signs:-